DevMountain/Hosting-Digital-Ocean/db-on-digital-ocean.md

 ###### Create a database
 - Run ```sudo -u postgres createdb [db_name]``` to create a new database owned by the postgres role.
+- For more Postgres options and commands, including how to create and edit tables through psql commands, see these [Digital Ocean Postgres docs](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04#create-a-new-database).
+- To simply copy a pre-existing local (or hosted-elsewhere) database to your newly created Digital Ocean database, see pg_dump instructions below.

+## Copy database to hosted server
+Whether you have a local database you want to copy to your server (e.g., local to Heroku) or a hosted database you want to move to a different server (e.g., Heroku to Digital Ocean), the ```pg_dump``` command is your friend.

 ###### See all databases on droplet
 - Inside your droplet, run ```psql``` to enter a Postgres session.
 - Run ```\l``` to list database information.

-###### For more options, see these [Digital Ocean Postgres docs](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04#create-a-new-database).

-## Copy database to hosted server
-Whether you have a local database you want to copy to your server (e.g., local to Heroku) or a hosted database you want to move to a different server (e.g., Heroku to Digital Ocean), the ```pg_dump``` command is your friend.

 ###### Possible issues
 - **pg_dump command not found:** You may try to use the ```pg_dump``` command only to have your command line editor say something like "command not found," even though you are sure you correctly installed pg_dump.
 If so, you may need to find out where it was installed and point your command line editor to that path using your .bash_profile or .bashrc file.
 Try the following: